 A shipping promotion must have a valid redemption code or it will not be considered an added value.
 If free shipping is already offered on your site at a certain threshold without a code, you can still offer free shipping at a lower amount as long as it is associated with a code.

 Note: If your promotion offers shipping at a lower threshold, promotions should not be tied to items priced above the normally offered threshold.
 The promotion must have a product applicability of

-SPECIFIC_PRODUCTS and be mapped only to items that are priced below the offered amount.
+Specific products and be mapped only to products that are priced below the offered amount.

-Some promotions that are not permissible as standalones can become permissible when combined with another promotion that provides additional value for shoppers.
+Some promotions that are not permissible as standalones can become permissible when combined with another promotion that provides additional value for customers.

 |10% off on all products with free shipping||Yes - Allowed with or without a shipping redemption code|